dnlbowers/blackjack/README.md

   * Prevents the user getting lost in large reams of text.
   * With only one section being open at a time, this made sure that on smaller screen sizes, the game rules did not spill over the edge of the main window.
   * The accordion buttons show spades pointing up when closed and hearts pointing down when open.
-  * Fully accessible with the relevant Aria tags and role assigned and toggled as the user interacts with the relevant sections.
+  * Fully accessible with the relevant Aria tags and roles assigned and toggled as the user interacts with the relevant sections.

 ![Rules Sub-Menu](docs/screenshots/rules-sub-menu.jpg)